QubesOS/qubes-doc/developer/building/development-workflow.md

 When developing it is convenient to be able to rapidly test changes.
-Assuming you're developing Qubes on Qubes, you should be working in a special VM for Qubes and occasionally you will want to transfer code or rpms back to dom0 for testing.
+Assuming you're developing Qubes on Qubes, you should be working in a special VM for Qubes and occasionally you will want to transfer code or RPMs back to dom0 for testing.

 Here are some handy scripts Marek has shared to facilitate this.